ibm-cloud-docs/Cloudant/offerings/bluemix_dedicated.md

 using HTTPS.
 For more detail, see [Security ![External link icon](../images/launch-glyph.svg "External link icon")](https://console.bluemix.net/docs/services/Cloudant/offerings/security.html#security){:new_window}.
 IP whitelisting is available on request to {{site.data.keyword.cloudant_short_notm}} Support and will apply to the whole {{site.data.keyword.cloudant_short_notm}} environment, and not at the instance level.

+If you need bring your own key (BYOK) support, {{site.data.keyword.cloudant_short_notm}} now makes that available for new {{site.data.keyword.cloudant_short_notm}} CCM Dedicated clusters deployed in the US-South and London regions.
+To enable BYOK support for your new cluster, submit a ticket to support and support will coordinate with you on the key handoff, and so on.

 The plan also offers [Compliance Certification ![External link icon](../images/launch-glyph.svg "External link icon")](https://console.bluemix.net/docs/services/Cloudant/offerings/compliance.html#cloudant-security-compliance){:new_window}.
 [HIPAA ![External link icon](../images/launch-glyph.svg "External link icon")](https://en.wikipedia.org/wiki/Health_Insurance_Portability_and_Accountability_Act){:new_window}